 The development of innovative photo-detection techniques, that allow to cover large areas at affordable costs, finds application also in Nuclear Medicine.

-All the applications that make use of photomultipliers are potentially interested, especially those which require high spatial and time resolution, compactness and insensitivity to magnetic fields or some of them.
-One of these applications is molecular imaging with radionuclides (Single Photon Emission-SPE, Positron Emission -PE and their tomographic versions SPECT and PET) today in use for early diagnosis of tumors (breast, prostate) as well as for studies in-vivo on animal models of human diseases (cardiovascular, brain,...) and of their therapy (i.e. by stem cells and their tracking in the animal model).
+Thanks to their characteristics, SiPMs are of great interest for all those applications that make use of photomultipliers, especially for those which require high spatial and time resolution, compactness and insensitivity to magnetic fields.
+One of these applications is molecular imaging with radionuclides (Single Photon Emission-SPE, Positron Emission -PE and their tomographic versions SPECT and PET) today in use for early diagnosis of tumors (breast, prostate) as well as for studies in-vivo on animal models of human diseases (cardiovascular, brain,...) and for their care (i.e. with stem cells and their tracking in the animal model).

-The good time (a few hundreds of ps) and spatial (a few mm) resolutions allow for the development of new TOF-PET solutions.
-The Micro Channel LAPP is expected to provide few tens of ps time resolution: being also competitive in price this would represent the detector of election in TOF-PET.
+The good time (a few hundreds of ps) and spatial (a few mm) resolutions allow for the development of new TOF-PET solutions, also competitive in price.
+The Micro Channel LAPP is expected to provide few tens of ps time resolution; this would represents the detector of election in TOF-PET.

 The insensitivity to magnetic fields of the SiPM can allow the realization of innovative multi-modal medical devices based on the integration of PET-SPECT techniques and MRI systems, e.g. an endorectal system effective for the prostate diagnosis, where the application of SiPM can result in a substantial reduction of the scanning duration, a wider angular coverage and a consequent effectiveness in photo attenuation corrections (crucial for quantitative analysis).

 The compactness and the wide configuration flexibility of SiPM (and thus better integration with the collimation and scintillation components) can lead to, e.g., solutions for scintimammography "wearable", not allowed by the actual photomultiplier tubes, and thus a closer proximity to the hypothetical tumor lesion and consequent smaller dose to be administered to the patient.

-Gaseous based photomultiplier detector (GPM) most likely represents the cheapest solutions among the considered options.
-Tumor therapy portal imaging (where good spatial resolution must combine to large active area, to tolerance of high particle fluence and to rather flexible readout configuration) is probably one of the possible medical applications of such kind of detector, and GEM detector in particular.
-However their effective use as visible photon detector have still to be demonstrated.
+GEM detector most likely represents the cheapest solutions among the considered options; however its effective use as optical photon detector must be demonstrated.
+Tumor therapy portal imaging (where good spatial resolution must combine to large active area, to tolerance of high particle fluence and to rather flexible readout configuration) is probably one of the possible medical applications of such kind of detector.

-All these applications can, to various degrees, benefit of the developments that are planned for the RICH, especially concerning noise suppression, reduction of dead areas between sensitive pixels, enhancement of uniformity in the detector response, reduction of costs and development of integrated electronics, with independent control of the readout channels.
-The project foresees the impact assessment of the novel photodetectors suitable for RICH applications in medical and biomedical applications, performing proof-of-principle tests with small prototypes of innovative devices completed with a custom integrated electronics.
+All these applications can, to various degrees, benefit of the developments that are planned for the RICH, especially concerning noise suppression, reduction of dead areas between sensitive pixels, enhancement of uniformity in the detector response, reduction of costs and development of integrated electronics, with independent control and readout channels.